Chart Color Schemes

 Population growth drivers in Mullumbimby are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Mullumbimby's population is approximately 9,547 as of November 2025.
 This figure represents an increase of 651 people, a growth rate of 7.3%, since the 2021 Census which reported a population of 8,896.
-The change is inferred from the estimated resident population of 9,415 in June 2024 and an additional 209 validated new addresses since the Census date.
+The change was inferred from the estimated resident population of 9,415 in June 2024 and an additional 209 validated new addresses since the Census date.
 This results in a population density ratio of 35 persons per square kilometer.
-Mullumbimby's growth rate exceeded that of its SA4 region (3.3%) and non-metro area, indicating it as a leader in regional growth.
-Overseas migration contributed approximately 47.3% of overall population gains during recent periods, with other factors such as interstate migration and natural growth also being positive contributors.
+Mullumbimby's growth rate exceeded that of its SA4 region (3.3%) and the non-metro area, indicating it as a growth leader.
+Overseas migration contributed approximately 47.3% to overall population gains during recent periods, with other drivers such as interstate migration and natural growth also being positive factors.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections anticipate an above median population growth for national non-metropolitan areas, with Mullumbimby expected to increase by 1,829 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 17.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an above median growth for national non-metropolitan areas, projecting Mullumbimby's population to increase by 1,829 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 17.8% over the 17 years.

 Frequently Asked Questions - Population